Preparing Traditional Turkish Coffee

-In recent my travel to Istanbul, I researched tens of coffeehouses, and found the perfect cup, in the centuries-old Ali Pasha coffee house.
-Kahve, Turkish coffee, was invented by the Ottomans hundreds of years ago.
+During my recent travel to Istanbul, I researched tens of coffeehouses and found the perfect cup in the centuries-old Ali Pasha coffee house.
+The Ottomans invented Kahve, Turkish coffee hundreds of years ago.

 The exceptional taste, body, aroma, preparation, and presentation associated with Turkish coffee lend it an exclusive identity that is infused with time-honored tradition.
 Made with high-quality Arabica beans from Central America and Brazil, the coffee is first blended, then roasted to a medium-light level, and finally ground into an extra-fine grind.